rebelwarrior/7Kingdoms/lands.md

 ## The Sand Kingdom
-Full of old ancient magic, the harsh environment...
 <!-- ![SandKingdom][sandkingdom] -->
+Full of old ancient magic, a harsh environment...

 Among the ruins of long forgotten Kingdoms that the great dessert swallowed long ago, is an unforgiving land.
 Grown barren, it is clear it was once a sea or a lake.
 Now scraps of humanity claim a living on the crags and remains of pasts glories.
 Rumors that the lost empire of Kesh lies below the forgotten sands holding countless magic and wealth can be heard in every market.
 Now they serve as a conduit to lands unknown beyond, where caravans bring silk, spices and foreign things.
 <!-- ![DesertCave][desertcave] -->